nicolaus625/FM4Music/README.md

 > A collection of papers and resources related to Foundation Models (FMs) for Music, including pre-trained language models (PLMs), Large Language Models (LLMs) and Latent Diffusion Models (LDMs)
 >
-> The organization of papers refers to our survey [**"Foundation Models for Music: A Survey"**]().
+> The organisation of papers refers to our survey [**"Foundation Models for Music: A Survey"**]().
 >
-> Please let us know if you find out a mistake or have any suggestions by e-mail: yinghao.ma@qmul.qc.uk
+> Please let us know if you find out a mistake or have any suggestions by e-mail: yinghao.ma@qmul.ac.uk
 >
 > If you find our survey useful for your research, please cite the following paper: